fuzzylogicxx/fuzzylogic/posts/note-2020-10-25t16-00-58-the-left-hand-of-darkness.md

   - gender
 draft: false
 ---
-I’ve started reading The Left Hand of Darkness by Ursula K. Le Guin
+I’ve started reading The Left Hand of Darkness by Ursula K. Le Guin.
 ---

 If you’re interested in this book, it’s available on [Bookshop](https://uk.bookshop.org/a/4340/9781473225947).
 Buying there supports local, independent bookstores.